House painting in NZ costs $25–$80 per m² - interior at the lower end, exterior at the top.

 Our AI quoting tool works the same way: it asks about the variables that actually move the price, so the estimate reflects your job.

 Measure total paintable surface (not floor area), pick the per-m² rate for your surface type and condition, and multiply.
-A 150 m² interior at $35/m² = roughly $5,250 for walls — then add ceilings, trim, and prep.
-Our painting cost calculator runs through this in about 30 seconds.
+A 150 m² interior at $35/m² = roughly $5,250 for walls - then add ceilings, trim, and prep.
+Our painting quote example runs through this in about 30 seconds.

 $25–$55/m² for interior, $35–$80/m² for exterior.
 A repaint on smooth walls in good condition sits at the low end.
 Stripped-back surfaces, colour changes, textured cladding, or two-storey access push toward the top.